-You can also stop by the family home of the Ringlings, the Ca’d’Zan Mansion which is built in venetian Gothic style and absolutely has to be seen to be believed.
+You can also stop by the family home of the Ringlings, the Ca’d’Zan Mansion, which was built in 1926 in a Mediterranean Revival style and spans 36,000 square feet!

 Distance from Orlando to Gainesville: 111 miles, about 1 hour and 40 minutes

-Gainesville is very much a college town, with UF dominating the industry and of course, the football fans.
+Gainesville is very much a college town, with UF dominating the area, and of course, the football fans.

-Take a tour of the UF campus to see where football greats like Tim Tebow went to school, take a look at the “Swamp,” which is the football stadium, or just enjoy the beautiful architecture dotted around the campus.
+Take a tour of the UF campus to see where football greats like Tim Tebow went to school, take a look at the “Swamp” (the football stadium), or just enjoy the beautiful architecture dotted around the campus.